M1noa/5m-spoof/README.md

 # 5m Spoof
 fivem spoofer in batch made by me :D

-Make sure to look at the code.
+make sure to look at the code as it does edit registry keys and delete a LOT of filles

 Run as admin.